Support Us Button Widget

 Kevin Brown

-Some big names are headlining this year’s concert series on the Chevrolet Main Stage, Bud Light Stage, and Yuengling Stage.
-More than 90 performers will take the stage this year — 74 of those hail from the Lone Star State.
-Pro tip: a fair ticket will get you free admission to all concerts.
+Some big names are headlining this year’s concert series on the Chevrolet Main Stage, Bud Light Stage, and Bank of Texas Stage.
+More than 100 performers will take the stages this year.
+BTW: A fair ticket will give you free admission to all concerts.

 The lineup: